18F/handbook/_pages/policies/detailing-and-offboarding-policies/detail-process.md

 ## What you should know about Details

+* The Assistant Commissioner of your office must approve every detail request.
+Once The detail is approved it is the supervisor's responsibility to notify [Talent](mailto:TTS-TalentTeam@gsa.gov) and [Finance](mailto:18F-Finance-CS@gsa.gov) of the request; Talent will get Front Office approval
 * All details of GSA employees to other Federal agencies or departments should be reimbursable.
 Details within GSA may be reimbursable or non-reimbursable.
 * Non reimbursable details to external agencies are done on a case by case basis and must be reviewed by GSA’s Office of General Counsel for legal sufficiency.
-* The Assistant Commissioner of your office must approve every detail request.
-Once The detail is approved it is the supervisor's responsibility to notify [Talent](mailto:TTS-TalentTeam@gsa.gov) and [Finance](mailto:18F-Finance-CS@gsa.gov) of the request
 * Most agencies use the [7600A](https://drive.google.com/a/gsa.gov/file/d/0BynxjBcHPLcLcEMxVzlzRUYyeG8/view?usp=sharing) and [7600B](https://drive.google.com/a/gsa.gov/file/d/0BynxjBcHPLcLYTQ0T0ZNOGhoc0E/view?usp=sharing) forms, but some do not and require a memorandum of understanding (MOU) only.
 If an agency chooses not to use the forms, then the MOU will need to contain the information in the 7600A and B forms.
 * The Servicing Agency initiates the paperwork.
 * The agreement is between agencies, not between staff and the receiving agency.